 Q: How frequently should I practice yoga?

 Ans: The frequency of yoga practice is determined by schedule and personal desire.
-Yoga should ideally be practiced at least two to three times per week to see results.
 It’s important to remain consistent; even little daily sessions might be helpful.
 As your strength and flexibility improve, start with a duration that feels comfortable and progressively lengthen it.

 Q: Does yoga require flexibility for me to practice it?